EchoMAV/EchoTherm-Daemon/README.md

 > The daemon uses a lock file placed in `/tmp/echothermd.lock` to keep track of the daemon running or not.
 Typically this file is managed automatically by `echothermd`

 > [!TIP]
-> In some applications, the user may wish to run echothermd as part of a system service which starts automatically upon boot.
+> In some applications, the user may wish to run `echothermd` as part of a system service which starts automatically upon boot.
+Instructions below provide guidance for how to implement `echothermd` as a service.

 #### echothermd Allowed Options
 `echothermd` may be started with the (optional) startup options.